About

 My first novel, August in the Vanishing City, is a literary action thriller set in Cyprus during the volatile 1990s.
 It's a story of obsession, passion, and the attempt to come to terms with historical injustice.
 It's good.
 You should read it.

 I'm obsessed with injustice and the way that tyranny is built on lies.
-It’s no exaggeration to say that we are drowning in careless and malicious narratives — conspiracies, disinformation, misinformation, and hallucinations that no amount of fact checking seems able to counter — and yet, so many people seem unable to grasp the contours of the frankly terrifying reality being constructed in front of us.
+We are drowning in careless and malicious narratives — conspiracies, disinformation, misinformation, and hallucinations that no amount of fact checking seems able to counter.

 Great fiction tells the truth.
-Or at least it strives to; at least a part of the truth.
-Sometimes fiction tells us something obvious.
+Sometimes it tells us something obvious.
 Other times, the message is subtler, more nuanced, more contradictory.
-Sometimes it offers hope; other times it flirts with despair.
-But even tragedy can bear witness, expand the imagination, allow us to more clearly see what was hidden — or what was right in front of our eyes.
+Sometimes it offers hope; other times despair.
+But even tragedy can bear witness, expand the imagination, allow us to more clearly see what was hidden—or what was right in front of our eyes.

-I've come to believe that the biggest problem we face in this authoritarian moment is a failure of imagination.
+I've come to believe that the biggest challenge we face is a failure of imagination.
 If that's true, journalism alone won’t save us, and neither will the facts, at least not by themselves.
-I'm not sure if fiction can, but at the very least, it can expand the realm of the possible in our minds — and right now, we need bigger imaginations.
+I'm not sure if fiction can, but at the very least, it can expand the realm of the possible in our minds.

 Glad you're here!
 Subscribe to get periodic updates, and don't forget to check out my book.